Thinking about attending our Open Skate? And maybe possibly signing up for Fresh Meat? You have questions, and I bet they look something like this…

 Everyone has good and bad nights at training- some things you’ll pick up first time, other skills might take lots and lots of practice to get right.
 Some nights you’ll be flopping around like a fish feeling like you’re spending more time on the ground and you won’t be in the zone.
 Other nights will be the best night ever.
 This is normal.

-Should you sign up- and these aren’t really rules- but we do ask the following:
+Should you decide to sign up- and these aren’t really rules- but we do ask the following:

 - You make the effort to attend all sessions.
-If you can’t make it, try to get a message to your coach as soon as possible via the Facebook Freshmeat Group page you’ll be a member of, or via email.
+If you can’t make it, try to get a private message to your coach as soon as possible via the Facebook Fresh Meat Group page you’ll be a member of, or an email or text.
 They might be planning a session that requires specific numbers- people missing throws a spanner in the works and keep in mind that they’re volunteering their time too.

 - Respect your coaches- listen while they’re instructing, watch carefully while they’re demonstrating skills.
-If a coach or team member helping out at Freshmeat offers a piece of advice, take it!
-They really do know what they’re talking about and chances are if they’re offering advice on mastering a particular skill, its because its something they might have struggled with and came up with a trick to get it right.
+If a coach or team member helping out at Fresh Meat offers a piece of advice, take it!
+They really do know what they’re talking about and chances are if they’re offering advice on mastering a particular skill, its because its something they might have struggled with in the past and came up with a trick to get it right.

 - Respect your fellow newbies- safety always come first.
 If you’re going to fall, fall as you’ve been taught.
-Don’t grab the person who happens to be next to you.
-If you happen to be an experienced skater, don’t be a dick- no showboating around the track, and certainly not at crazy speed.
+Don’t flail and grab the person who happens to be next to you.
+If you happen to be an experienced skater, don’t be a dick- no showboating around the track making people feel crap about themselves, and certainly not at crazy speeds.

-- If you’re becoming frustrated or pissed off with something, take a break.
+- If you’re becoming frustrated or pissed off with something (or someone), take a break.
 Take a seat at the side of track, have a breather, regroup and return when you’re ready.

-Freshmeat and roller derby is hard, but so worth it.
+Fresh Meat and roller derby is hard, but worth it.
 You’ll make friends, get fit and strong, clear the mind and build confidence.
 Roller derby has the ability to impact in a positive way just about every part of your life.
-It wasn’t my goal when I started- I just needed to get out of the house or I was going to go mad- but I got fit, lost weight, lowered blood pressure and I stopped hating my thundering thighs and broad shoulders.
+It wasn’t my goal when I started- I just needed to get out of the house or I was going to go mad- but I became more fit, lost weight, lowered blood pressure and I stopped hating my thundering thighs and broad man shoulders.
 Instead my thighs became the powerhouses behind rock steady stability, fast strides and great lap times.
-My swimmers shoulders became hard-hitting weapons to fear.
-Body By Roller Derby, And Proud.
+My man shoulders I soon recognised as my swimmers shoulders from years before and they became hard-hitting weapons to fear (kinda).
 My anti-social insular self also made some friends.
 I’m not the best person in a group of women, I find it excruciatingly difficult to make conversation and connect with people- I still do, even with people I’ve gotten to know over time.
 I’m actually better with strangers.
-Despite my many quirks, I’ve been welcomed.
+Despite my quirks, I’ve been welcomed.